November 2018, 2nd week, Wednesday.

 “I’ll get your drinks.”
 She said, smiling, before turning away.

 “You back for good then?”
 Jessie asked, watching dude watch Gabby.
-He wanted to smile, knew that bolt of lightning that came down from the sky, having experienced it himself with Gabby’s oldest sister, and his wife.
+He wanted to smile, knew that bolt of lightning that came down from the sky, having experienced it himself with Gabby’s oldest sister, his wife of thirteen years.

 “Nah, rode back with Angie.”
 Noah said, gaze still on Gabby’s that ass though and its impact on his arousal and he wanted to cry, so worried about being able to have one again.
 Apparently all he needed was Gabby to appear with that ass though, rounded hips, and those luscious breasts.
 A goddess of fertility.

 “Angie’s home?
 What happened?”
 Jessie asked, hoping that would help bring dude thoughts back into his head.
 Jessie thought, watching him continue to stare at Gabby.

 “It didn’t work out.
 She’ll have to tell you that rest.”
-Noah said, bringing this attention or at least his face to Jessie.
+Noah said, bringing this attention or at least his face to Jessie’s.
 “How you’ve been?”